mohangcsm/secops/README.md

 #####
 - Update JIRA Project Configuration to integrate with SECOPS Framework
     - Create Workflow according to the requirement.
 Workflows required for 1-factor approval and 2-factor approval can be found in the `WORKFLOWS` folder
-    - Create 2 jira componants with names `Security Reviews` and `Security Bugs`

 #####
 ##### Enabling Peer Review & approval process
 - in **config.py**